Table of Contents

 Increased Precipitation and Glacial Melt in the Humid Andes

-Impact on Key Ecosystems and Species
+Impacts on Key Ecosystems and Species Interactions

 Cloud Forests: A Fragile Refuge